The Texas Legislature is considering a record number of bills that impact beekeepers and those concerned about bees & pollinators in our state.

 - Requires bee removers to carry specific amounts of insurance.

-While some regulation of bee removers would be appropriate, we believe this bill goes too far and is overly burdensome.
+While some regulation of bee removers may be appropriate, this bill goes much too far and is overly burdensome.

 Property Taxes and Ag Valuation